 All Adults Are The Protectors of All Children

-Placed in non-kinship foster and adoptive homes with almost no investigation into their own family members, most of my guardian ad-Litem children have felt like foreigners in foster and adoptive settings.
+Placed in non-kinship foster and adoptive homes with almost no investigation into their own family members, most of my guardian ad-Litem children feel like foreigners in foster and adoptive settings.

 Try as they might, it is difficult for non-kin families to make children feel at home or, like “one of them”.

-As a Guardian ad Litem, I have been deliberate in getting to know the terrified, heartbroken kids being bounced around my county’s child protection system.
+As a Guardian ad Litem, I have come to know too many terrified, heartbroken kids being bounced around my county’s child protection system.

 It is not the social worker, the teacher, or other professionals working with children that are responsible for the problems within American child protection service, it is lack of awareness and understanding by the citizens, media, & policy makers of the core problems facing abused children & the institutions that serve them.